ORNL/Equilipy/README.md

 For details, check out the example directory and [Features and Examples](https://ornl.github.io/Equilipy/features.html)

+## Contributing
+We encourage you to contribute to Equilipy.
+Please see [contributing guidelines](CONTRIBUTING.md).

 ## Additional note
 Examples in Equilipy uses `polars` dataframe for fast data processing.
 In particular, example 3 requires `fastexcel` as the optional dependancy in `polars`.